Svelte 5 runes and patterns used across the Fuz ecosystem.

 // bind:value={config.iterations} writes a property; $state.raw() here silently

-no way to trigger reactivity β it can't be reassigned and property mutations
+can't trigger reactivity at all — it can't be reassigned and property mutations

 aren't tracked.
-If the object's properties are mutated (directly or via
+If its properties are mutated (directly or via bind:), use

 Check consumer files, not just the declaring file.
 A class field may be

-mutated in place by external code that accesses it β e.g., a component importing
+mutated in place by external code — e.g., a component importing a state class

-a state class and calling thing.items.splice(i, 1).
-Grep the entire src/
+and calling thing.items.splice(i, 1).
+Grep all of src/ for mutation

 $state.raw()!
-Non-null Assertion PatternClass properties initialized by constructor or init() use $state.raw()!:
+Non-null Assertion PatternClass properties initialized by a constructor or init() use $state.raw()!:

 export class ThemeState {